 In the first place it is necessary to determine the amount of cubic space.
 In rooms of regular shape this may be done by multiplying together the three dimensions of height, length, and breadth.
-If the room is irregular in form, containing recesses and projections, or with a raised ceiling, it is usually most convenient to divide it up into a number of simple parts, whose cubic contents can be determined by some one or more of the following rules:-
+If the room is irregular in form, containing recesses and projections, or with a raised ceiling, it is usually most convenient to divide it up into a number of simpler parts, whose cubic contents can be determined by some one or more of the following rules:-

-Area of circle = square of diameter $(D^2) \times 0.7854$ .
-Circumference of circle = D × 3.1416.
+Area of circle = square of diameter (D) $\times$ 0.7854.
+Circumference of circle = D $\times$ 3.1416.

-- Area of ellipse = the product of the two diameters $\times$ 0.7854. - Circumference of ellipse = half the sum of the two diameters $\times$ 3.1416.
+Area of ellipse = the product of the two diameters × 0.7854.

+Circumference of ellipse = half the sum of the two diameters × 3.1416.